omsi-exhibits/Snow_Melt_Map/README.md

 WS2813B  WS2812 code compatible.
 These leds have 2 data channels incase one led breaks the backup data channel will be used.
 This allows the strip to skip a bad led and continue.

+## Power Calculations
+550 leds 48ma each LED when light at max.
+The led strings come in 50 led segments.
+We need power injection every 50 leds at least.
+So that is 11 + 1 the end of the strip.
+50 Leds at 48mA is 2.4A.

+- New idea to use 2pin 18awg jst connectors for power injections I can connect an inline capacitor to them aswell.

 ## Prototype Testing
 - [x] Led Fit anc securement into acrylic
 - [x] Bigger areas that get lit up